vmware-tanzu/tanzu-dev-portal/content/practices/risks-and-mitigations/index.md

 - Create a space in which people feel comfortable being honest by setting up the right context for the session
 - Curtail finger pointing or unkind feedback
 - Ensure that the actions are actionable and not too general e.g., “Don’t do this…”
+- The 2x2 matrix can use different criteria when prioritizing risks ("Potential Impact" vs "Likelihood")

 ## Related Practices